MathieuDutSik/ethreum_core/crates/syn-solidity/README.md

 mimic the behavior of the official Solidity compiler (Solc) when it comes to parsing valid Solidity code.
-This means that all valid Solidity code, as recognized by Solc v0.5.*[^1] and above, will also be recognized and parsed correctly by `syn-solidity`.
+This means that all valid Solidity code, as recognized by Solc v0.5.*[^1] and above, will also be recognized and parsed correctly by `linera-alloy-syn-solidity`.

-However, `syn-solidity` is more permissive and lenient compared to the official Solidity compiler and grammar specifications.
-Some examples of code patterns that are valid in `syn-solidity` but not in the official compiler include:
+However, `linera-alloy-syn-solidity` is more permissive and lenient compared to the official Solidity compiler and grammar specifications.
+Some examples of code patterns that are valid in `linera-alloy-syn-solidity` but not in the official compiler include:
 - identifiers are Rust identifiers (`syn::Ident`), and as such cannot contain the dollar sign (`$`), but can contain unicode characters
 - trailing punctuation, like commas (`,`) in function arguments or enums